Voter Registration In Alaska

 - Not be registered to vote in another state unless you are willing to cancel your registration in that state

 You must register to vote at least 30 days before the election you wish to vote in.

 Alabama does not offer Election Day registration, so be sure to submit your voter registration before the deadline.

 You can pre-register to vote in Alaska if you are within 90 days of your 18th birthday.

 Alaska does restore the right to vote upon unconditional discharge (not during probation or parole), with the exception of crimes involving moral turpitude.

 If you have a past conviction, learn more about your eligibility to vote here.

 You can search for your polling place here.

 Vote-by-mail & Absentee

-No excuse is needed to vote by mail in Alaska.
+No excuse is needed to vote absentee in Alaska.